Winter in our port

 There were a couple of mini Mars Bars in the candy bowl, and we realized, as we ate them with great pleasure, what a treat it is to have kids on the block again.

 Mise en bouteille sur le quai

-Gilles, the vice-commodore of the Yacht Club Paris Bastille, organized yet another fantastic port event.
-Neighbors gathered together on Saturday morning in front of the captain's office and worked until dark to bottle, cork, cap, and add personalized labels to about 1000 bottles of wine.
-Everyone worked hard, had a great time, and made a bit of money for our yacht club.
+Gilles, the vice-commodore of the Yacht Club Paris Bastille, organized another fantastic port event.
+Neighbors gathered together on Saturday morning in front of the captain's office and worked until dark to bottle, cork, cap, and add personalized labels to about 1000 bottles.
+Everyone worked hard, had a great time, and made some money for our yacht club.